Hooker Valley Track icebergs

 19.00 – BBQ time!

-We bought lamb and also salmon at the Mount Cook salmon farm which you’ll come across when driving in from Twizel.
-Along with beer and wine we try not to be too sad that we have to leave the day after tomorrow.
+I bought lamb and also salmon at the Mount Cook salmon farm which you’ll come across when driving in from Twizel.
+Along with beer and wine I try not to be too sad that we have to leave the day after tomorrow.
 After one last view on Mount Cook, it’s time to go to bed.
-The next morning we wake up and the mountain is in the clouds again.
-We just happened to have picked the perfect day for our stay!
+The next morning I wake up and the mountain is in the clouds again.
+I just happened to have picked the perfect day for our stay!

 Aoraki Mount Cook National Park accommodation

 If you want to camp in the national park, then the best option is White Horse Hill Camp Ground.
-I camped here and it’s a first come, first serve campground maintained by DOC.
-The fee per night is NZD 13 and there are spaces for campervans as well as grassy spots for tents.
+The fee per night is NZD 18 (2024) and there are spaces for campervans as well as grassy spots for tents.
 Other than a shelter with running water and toilets, there are no facilities at this camp site.
+Reservations are required and can be made on the Department of Conservation website.

 If you are not camping, you can stay in a hotel or motel in Mount Cook Village but prices can be quite high as Mt Cook Village accommodation is limited.
 Alternatively, you’ll find cheaper options in nearby Twizel or Lake Tekapo.
 Note that these are quite popular spots too and when I stayed here (March) everything was fully booked well in advance, so make sure to book well ahead!